Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Quantum algorithms for querying causality of multiloop graphs

 \subsection{Boolean construction of eloop clauses}

-The identification of causal configurations is approached by suppressing the cyclic configurations.
-The directed cyclic conditions are stored in eloop clauses, which are defined by a specific set of edges.
-We introduce $z_j$ as the set of indices associated to the edges depending on the same linear combination of loop momenta.
-Given the set $z_j$ we define the following Boolean functions, \beq s_j \equiv \bigwedge_{i \in z_j} e_i~, \qquad \text{and} \qquad \bar{s}_j \equiv \bigwedge_{i \in z_j} \bar{e}_i, \eeq where $e_i$ represents the state of edge $i$, the Boolean function $s_j$ is defined with the AND operator, $\wedge$, and $\bar{s}_j$ represents the Boolean function with the mirror states of the edges within the specified set.
-The total number of edges constituting a multiloop topology is given by $n = \sum_{j} n_{s_j}$, where $n_{s_j}$ denotes the total number of edges in the set $z_j$.
-For example, for the three-eloop topology depicted in Fig.~\ref{fig:Sunrise_example}, \beq
+Causal configurations are identified by suppressing the amplitude of cyclic ones.
+Directed cyclic conditions are stored in eloop clauses, which are the logical conditions identifying a set of edges oriented in the same direction, thereby forming a closed cycle in a Feynman diagram.
+We introduce $z_j$ as the set of indices corresponding to edges that depend on the same linear combination of loop momenta.
+Given the set $z_j$ we define the following Boolean functions, \beq s_j \equiv \bigwedge_{i \in z_j} e_i~, \qquad \text{and} \qquad \bar{s}_j \equiv \bigwedge_{i \in z_j} \bar{e}_i, \eeq where $e_i$ represents the state of edge $i$, the Boolean function $s_j$ is defined with the AND operator, $\wedge$, and $\bar{s}_j$ represents the Boolean function with the mirror states of the edges within the specified set, $\bar e_i = \neg e_i$ .
+The total number of edges constituting a multiloop topology is given by $n = \sum_{j} n_{s_j}$, where $n_{s_j}$ denotes the total number of edges in the set~$z_j$.
+For example, the Boolean functions associated to the three-eloop topology depicted in Fig.~\ref{fig:Sunrise_example}A are given by (see Fig.~\ref{fig:Sunrise_example}B) \beq